-- Steady State: simulates the steady state load your system can sustain
+- Steady State (soak): simulates the steady state load your system can sustain

-- Thundering Herd: simulates a load spike that starts strong and trails off
+- Thundering Herd (spike): simulates a load surge that starts quickly and trails off

-- Ramp to Fail: simulates a load that builds up slowly to an unbearable level that makes your system fail
+- Ramp to Fail (stress): simulates a load that builds up gradually to an unbearable level that forces your system to fail

 Each of these test types will ferret out different types of problems, and they require different strategies and test interpretations.

 We’ll discuss test design more in Part 2 of this series.

 Once you have a test that can simulate the load you expect to get, you can dive into the details of fixing the problems.
 So many things can drag you down, but we have found some areas that are frequently to blame.
 These areas all have distinctive features that New Relic APM reports can identify.
 We recommend that you look at remediating these issues in order:

 - Slow Database Queries: fix the slowest database queries first, it may be enough to rescue your application performance.
 The New Relic reports to use here are the Transaction report and Database and Slow Queries report.

 - Lack of Caching: cache frequently used information and session data, to reduce CPU and database load dramatically.
 Looking at the Transaction report helps here.
 Doing this well can help with item #3 also: